phensley/cldr-engine/packages/decimal/etc/decimal.api.md

     constructor(numerator: DecimalArg, denominator?: DecimalArg);
     // (undocumented)
     compare(num: RationalArg, context?: MathContext): number;
-    // Warning: (ae-incompatible-release-tags) The symbol "denom" is marked as @public, but its signature references "Decimal" which is marked as @alpha
-    //
     // (undocumented)
     protected denom: Decimal;
-    // Warning: (ae-incompatible-release-tags) The symbol "denominator" is marked as @public, but its signature references "Decimal" which is marked as @alpha
-    //
     // (undocumented)
     denominator(): Decimal;
     // (undocumented)